 Status

 When I know what the system is doing, I can act accordingly.
-Explain that something is going on by showing skeleton loaders before actual content loads.

 Loading states are clearly indicated.